Château-Renault: The town at the Middle Age

 Evidence of early human occupation or the Loire Valley has been found such as the standing stones of Pierrefite and several hand tools, but the settlement of Chateau-Renault dates from the feudal wars that occurred in the 11th century between the Counts of Blois and the Counts of Anjou.
 In the early part of the century a loyal member of the court of the Count of Blois was charged by the construction of a defensive structure (most likely a simple wooden tower) on the site of the present chateau.
 He named this defensive structure after his son, Renaud.
 This was the origin of the towns name.
 However, the defensive structure was not enough and the area was soon lost to the Counts of Anjou.
 It was under the new management that land was donated for the construction of a chapel and a small settlement at the foot of the castle site.

 The development of tanneries

 From the early 19th century to the mid 20th century, Château-Renault became famous for its activity of tanning leather.
 It was ultimately a strong industry that had a big influence on how the town developed.
-The leather produced was used in shoes production.
+The leather produced was used in shoe production.

 High levels of calcium carbonate in the water gave the leather produced there a thick, resistant nature and the arrival of the railway in 1867 ensured that the product had access to a market.